 We also felt like we were once again in Africa once we got to the town of Rundu and continued onward.
 Not only was the area green, but we found fewer Germans and Afrikaans people, instead we found people, villages, and that general lively soul that makes up so much of the continent.

-Stay and eat at: Hakusembe is a great lodge just outside of Rundu.
-There is also a campsite connected to the lodge right along the river.
+Hakusembe is a great lodge just outside of Rundu.
+Right next to the lodge is a campsite along the river.
 There is a swimming pool, lounge, and lastly a living museum nearby where you can learn about the local culture.
-You can dine here while watching Angola on the over side of the Okavango.
+You can dine here while watching Angola on the other side of the Okavango.

-Namibia is such a great country to explore on a road trip.
-There are plenty of rental car companies and many 4×4’s come with a rooftop tent for the perfect camping experience.
 Petrol is relevantly cheap in Namibia at 11 NAD/Liter.
 Other great places to visit are the northwest where the Himba live, Spitzkoppe, and Damaraland.
-Read on for 15 travel tips to know before Namibia.
+Read on for travel tips to know before Namibia.